ZephyrAveryl777/Golang-Notes/Pointers/Go Pointers.md

     // taking a normal variable
     var x = 100

     fmt.Printf("The value of x before function call is: %d\n", x)

-    // taking a pointer variable
-    // and assigning the address
-    // of x to it
-    var pa *int = &x

     // calling the function by
-    // passing pointer to function
+    // passing the address of
-    ptf(pa)
+    // the variable x
+    ptf(&x)

     fmt.Printf("The value of x after function call is: %d\n", x)